 This easy 3 ingredient Frosting Fudge is made with chocolate chips, butter, and canned frosting.
 It is a simple fudge recipe that anyone can make and tastes delicious.

 I've made it my mission to make and enjoy fudge all year long instead of waiting for the holidays.
-This orange creamsicle fudge and this cookies and cream fudge recipe are two flavors we make all the time.
+Orange creamsicle fudge, cookies and cream fudge recipe, and fantasy fudge are a few flavors we make all the time.

 The dilemma with making homemade fudge is that sometimes it just doesn't want to set up.
 I've solved that problem by using three ingredients that will set up for you every single time.

 Are you ready to make no fail fudge?
 Most traditional fudge recipes require lots of stirring and attention.
 This chocolate frosting fudge is ready in minutes.